 Who Would Need an IEO

-Who would need an IEO depends mainly upon on what can an IEO be used for.
-All of us know that IEOs are used primarily for fundraising by startups, so the most obvious answer is any new company or project team, trying to develop a new idea without enough resources, would like to use and would actually need an IEO, so as to raise the sufficient amount of cash inflow.
-With an IEO, there is now need left to go through the traditional models of venture capital and fundraising.
+Who would need an IEO depends mainly upon what can an IEO be used for.
+All of us know that IEOs are used primarily for fundraising by startups, so the most obvious answer is any new company or project team, trying to develop a new idea without enough resources, would like to use and would need an IEO, so as to raise the sufficient amount of cash inflow.
+With an IEO, there is now a need left to go through the traditional models of venture capital and fundraising.
 IEOs are bootstrapped with a lot of benefits.
-They allow project teams to raise the money directly on cryptocurrency exchanges.
+It allows project teams to raise money directly on cryptocurrency exchanges.

 The Checklist: Who Would Need an IEO

 One can go through the following checklist to decide as to who would need an IEO.
-If majority of the points cited here match your requirements, than probably you could land positive on who would need an IEO.
+If the majority of the points cited here match your requirements, then you could probably land positive on who would need an IEO.